adamws/kicad-kbplacer/README.md

 If first switch-diode pair is routed before plugin execution, as shown below, `kicad-kbplacer` instead of using it's built in routing algorithm, will copy user's track.
 This allow to circumvent plugin's router limitations.
-This is applicable only for `Relative` `Position` option.
-When `Save to` path defined, tracks will be stored in template.
+This is applicable only for `Relative` `Position` option or when diode placement disabled (with `Allow autoplacement` unticked).
+The latter is suited mostly for routing boards generated with `ergogen`.
+When using `Relative Position` and `Save to` path defined, tracks will be stored in template.
 Then it can be re-used when using `Preset` `Position` option.

 Before | After
 --- | ---